What Is Cross Elasticity of Demand?

-However, if the cross elasticity of demand equals a positive number, this means the two products measured are substitutive.
-For instance, if the price of one co-working company’s rates increases, a competing co-working company may suddenly see an increased demand for their office space.
+However, if the cross elasticity of demand equals a positive number, the two products measured are substitutive.
+For instance, if one coworking company’s rates increase, a competing coworking company may suddenly see an increased demand for their office space.
 Consumers simply substituted one product or service for the other after the price increased.

 The substitutive outcome is the typical relationship analyzed by this economic principle, but complementary relationships aren’t infrequent.
 Also, if the cross elasticity of demand equals zero, then the two products are said to be independent, and a change in the price of one product will have no effect on the demand for the other.

 Cross elasticity of demand is a valuable tool for small business owners entering a market for the first time or hoping to expand their current product or service line.
 Analyzing the effects of price changes in your product or service along with the quantity demand of substitutes allows you to determine the best price point for your business model.
-Products or services without a substitutive competitor are free to establish or raise their prices at a much higher rate than products or services with have a market rival.
+Products or services without a substitutive competitor are free to establish or raise their prices at a much higher rate than products or services with a market rival.

 Complementary products and services are often priced at a rate that reflects the understanding that any change in availability or price of a complementary product will need to be addressed with a new or updated product or service.

 For example, if Apple decided to release its newest iPhone at twice the price of its previous one, developers who create apps exclusively for Apple’s iPhone would see a decrease in the quantity demand for their app.
 The app developers’ products are complementary to the iPhone operating system.
 Their response could be to fast-track a version of their app that ran on the Android mobile operating system to help offset the financial loss caused by the increase in the iPhone's price.